infinum/rails-handbook/Design Patterns/Decorators.md

 One of the benefits of using draper is that it provides the view context inside of the decorator, so you can easily use view-specific methods in your decorator.
-This isn't something too desireable, so make sure to only use it for simple conditional renders.
+This isn't something too desirable, so make sure to only use it for simple conditional renders.

 ``` ruby
 class UserDecorator < Draper::Decorator